• About

 Goldenrod is a beautiful wildflower that blooms in late summer and early fall, making it an important source of food for pollinators at the end of the season.
 My goldenrods are always covered with insects of all sorts, including the beneficial goldenrod soldier beetle, which you can see having a snack below.

-You can grow goldenrod plants in your garden, but be aware their rhizomes not only spread, but exude an allelopathic compound that can inhibit the growth of other plants.
+You can grow goldenrod plants in your garden, but be aware their rhizomes not only spread, but also exude an allelopathic compound that can inhibit the growth of other plants.
 Goldenrod plants can therefore take over your flower garden pretty easily.
 Some gardeners have found Solidago odora less aggressive than other varieties.

-GOLDENROD BENEFITS & MEDICINAL USES
+GOLDENROD MEDICINAL USES & BENEFITS

 GOLDENROD PLANTS ARE A SOURCE OF ANTIOXIDANTS